Adventure & Outdoors

 Continue east to Revelstoke.

-During the 19th century mining boom, Columbia River sternwheelers connected the rugged town of Revelstoke to the railway.
-Today, walk through the alpine city to see some 60 restored heritage buildings as well as the Revelstoke Railway Museum.
+During the 19th-century mining boom, Columbia River sternwheelers connected the rugged town of Revelstoke to the railway.
+Today, walk through the alpine city to see some 60 restored heritage buildings as well as the Revelstoke Railway Museum (open October to April).
 Nearby, drive to alpine meadows in Mount Revelstoke National Park and head to Revelstoke Mountain Resort to ride the Pipe Mountain Coaster.
 West of town, stroll past hundreds of hand-crafted folk art figurines on the Enchanted Forest’s Wild Land Interpretive Walk, and visit the ghost town of 3 Valley Gap.

 Drive south on Highway 23 to Halcyon and Nakusp hot springs.